Edmund Ruffin: Civil War

+Personal life

+In 1813, Ruffin married Susan Hutchings Travis of Williamsburg.
+The couple moved to a plantation that Ruffin inherited from his namesake grandfather, at Coggin's Point, along the James River in Prince George County, which was noted as the departure point of Benedict Arnold after he switched allegiances and raided along the James River (including Richmond) in 1781.
+They had eleven children before Susan Ruffin died in 1846.

+Most of the children died before their father did.
+Rebecca Ruffin Bland (1823–1855), Jane Ruffin Dupuy (1829–1855), and Ella Ruffin (1832–1855) all died in 1855.
+Elizabeth Ruffin Sayre (1821–1860).
+Ann Ruffin (1844–1863) died during the Civil War.
+Julian Calx Ruffin (1821–1864), a soldier, died at the Battle of Drewry's Bluff).
+The firstborn daughter, Agnes Ruffin Beckwith (1816–1865), died the same year as her father.
+The three survivors were Edmund Ruffin Jr. (1814–1875), Charles Lorraine Ruffin (1832–1870), and George Champion Ruffin (1845–1913).

 Death and legacy

 When the war ended with Confederate defeat, Ruffin, who had already suffered the loss of his wife and eight of his eleven children, was crushed.
-Increasingly despondent after the surrender of Robert E. Lee at Appomattox Court House in 1865, along with the other surrenders that were to follow, Ruffin decided to commit suicide.
+Increasingly despondent after the surrender of Robert E. Lee at Appomattox Court House in 1865, along with the other surrenders that were to follow, Ruffin decided to die of suicide.
 On June 18, 1865, while staying with his son and daughter-in-law at Redmoor in Amelia County, Ruffin went up to his room with a rifle and a forked stick.
 He was called away to greet visitors at the front door.

 After they left, Ruffin returned to write a final diary entry:

-And now with my latest writing and utterance, and with what will [be] near to my latest breath, I here repeat, & would willingly proclaim, my unmitigated hatred to Yankee rule—to all political, social and business connections with Yankees, & to the perfidious, malignant, & vile Yankee race.

-Ruffin wrapped himself in a Confederate flag, put the rifle muzzle in his mouth and used the forked stick to manipulate the trigger.
+Ruffin wrapped himself in a Confederate flag, put the rifle muzzle in his mouth, and used the forked stick to manipulate the trigger.
 The percussion cap went off without firing the rifle, and the noise alerted Ruffin's daughter-in-law.
-However, by the time she and his son reached his room, Ruffin had reloaded the rifle and fired a fatal shot.
-Edmund Jr. and neighbor William H. Harrison transported his body to Marlbourne, his plantation in Hanover County, Virginia, for burial.
+However, by the time she and his son reached his room, Ruffin had reloaded the rifle with another cap and fired a fatal shot.
+Edmund Jr. and neighbor William H. Harrison (cousin of the president) transported his body to Marlbourne, his plantation in Hanover County, Virginia, for burial.